 def bar():

 """This is a longer docstring with so much information in there

 that it spans three lines.
 In this case the closing triple quote

 is on its own line.

 """

 '''

-Module header: The module header consists of a utf-8 encoding declaration (if non ASCII letters are used, but it is recommended all the time) and a standard docstring:
+Module header: The module header consists of an utf-8 encoding declaration (if non ASCII letters are used, but it is recommended all the time) and a standard doc-string: